AswinAsok/millionjs/presentation/diff.md

 Diffing is a `two-pass`, `immutable virtual dom` runtime with sepration at the `node, props and children level`

+Points to Keep In Mind

+-   This Step Happens in the User Device
+-   This Step Calculates the UI Change, given current and new UI

 ## Two Pass Implementation

 -   First Pass: Checks Changes at the Node Level